 Including the “why” behind your request often distinguishes your request from others and builds a connection between your potential donor and your cause.

-Always, always, always be sure to thank your donors.
+Always, always, always thank your donors.
 It’s such an important element of an email and sometimes overlooked in the craziness of Giving Tuesday.
 Be sure to:

 To spark some inspiration, here are a few templates that utilize the best practices outlined above.